Master of Science in

 Human security and resilience are interdisciplinary approaches to understanding global affairs.
 These concepts focus on the security of populations (human security) and their ability to withstand and recover from a wide array of internal and external shocks (resilience), ranging from extreme weather to terrorism and armed conflict.

 The concept of human security was first defined by the United Nations Development Programme in 1994.
-Graduates of the Master of Science in Human Security & Resilience are often the type of people who care about the good of humanity and seek solutions to not only ensure safety after a catastrophe, but to help identify and prevent future incidences.
+Graduates of the Human Security & Resilience master's degree program are often the type of people who care about the good of humanity and seek solutions to not only ensure safety after a catastrophe, but to help identify and prevent future incidences.

-Embry-Riddle’s M.S. in Human Security and Resilience is an online program designed for working professionals who want to transition into a career or a new role within the field.
+Embry-Riddle’s graduate degree in Human Security & Resilience is an online program designed for working professionals who want to transition into a career or a new role within the field.

 Students benefit from being part of a cutting-edge program whose curriculum is designed to align with current events and security practice, policy, law, and solutions.

 Awareness and understanding of the impact of the constant barrage of threats to life as we know it has become a growing area of academic study.
-Embry-Riddle Aeronautical University has created the Master of Science in Human Security & Resilience to support individuals who seek the knowledge to meet these challenges head-on.
-The M.S. in Human Security & Resilience is a 30-credit online program offered through the Department of Security Studies and International Affairs in the Embry-Riddle College of Arts and Sciences.
+Embry-Riddle has created a graduate program in Human Security & Resilience to support individuals who seek the knowledge to meet these challenges head-on.
+The M.S. in Human Security & Resilience is a 30-credit online program offered through the Department of Security and Emergency Services in the College of Arts and Sciences.
 The degree is tailored to recent graduates and working professionals who want to advance their careers in this complex specialty.